sumonkyaw/DataXLabs_DATA_ANALYST_INTERNSHIP/README.md

   * An interactive Power BI dashboard providing for business stakeholders to business decisions of Superstore sales performance, customer segmentation, regional metrics, and predictive sales forecasting.

 4. Task 4: SQL for Data Analysis :
  * build a relational database schema for an e-commerce platform and run data analytics queries to extract key business insights regarding customer demographics, sales trends, and product performance.

+4. Task 5: SQL for Data Analysis :
+ * build a relational database schema for an e-commerce platform and run data analytics queries to extract key business insights regarding customer demographics, sales trends, and product performance.